strimzi/strimzi.github.io/roadmap/index.md

 In order to use Strimzi for production workloads, it has to be possible to secure the cluster.
 This should
 include:

-* Authentication using TLS client authentication and SASL
+* Authentication using TLS client authentication and SASL SCRAM-SHA
 * Authorization

 ## 0.5.0 (July 2018)